Organ (music)

-In music, the organ is a keyboard instrument of one or more pipe divisions or other means for producing tones.
-The organs have usually two or three, up to five manuals, for playing with the hands, and pedalboard, with the feet.
+In music, the organ is a keyboard instrument of one or more pipe divisions or other means (generally woodwind or electric) for producing tones.
+The organs have usually two or three, sometimes up to five or more, manuals for playing with the hands and a pedalboard for playing with the feet.
 With the use of registers, several groups of pipes can be connected to one manual.